Last updated on September 19, 2025

 #6.
 Volrath, the Shapestealer

 Because infect creatures deal damage in -1/-1 counters, Volrath, the Shapestealer has lots of options to choose from when it comes to copying creatures.
-Sultai decks also have access to lots of the best infect cards.
+Sultai decks also have access to lots of the best infect cards to help this shapeshifter clone the best targets.

 #5.
 Yawgmoth, Thran Physician